-- 4.4.1 Athletes with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a TUE.
-The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2), Possession of Prohibited Substances or Prohibited Methods (Article 2.6) or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method (Article 2.8) consistent with the provisions of an applicable TUE issued pursuant to the International Standard for Therapeutic Use Exemptions shall not be considered an anti-doping rule violation. - 4.4.2 Athletes included by the ISSF in its Registered Testing Pool and other International-level Athletes participating in an International Event or Competition identified by the ISSF must obtain a TUE from the ISSF.
+- An Athlete with a documented medical condition requiring the use of a Prohibited Substance or a Prohibited Method must first obtain a Therapeutic Use Exemption (TUE).
+The presence of a Prohibited Substance or its Metabolites or Markers (Article 2.1), Use or Attempted Use of a Prohibited Substance or a Prohibited Method (Article 2.2), Possession of Prohibited Substances or Prohibited Methods (Article 2.6) or Administration or Attempted Administration of a Prohibited Substance or Prohibited Method (Article 2.8) consistent with the provisions of an applicable TUE issued pursuant to the criteria of the International Standard for TUEs shall not be considered an anti-doping rule violation. - An Athlete included by the ISSF in its Registered Testing Pool and other International-level Athletes participating in an International Event or Competition identified by the ISSF must apply for and obtain a TUE from the ISSF.
 The application for a TUE must be made as soon as possible (in the case of an Athlete in the Registered Testing Pool, this would be when he/she is first notified of his/her inclusion in the pool) and in any event (save in emergency situations) no later than thirty (30) days before the Athlete's participation in the Event.
-TUE's granted by the ISSF shall be reported to the Athlete's Member Federation, and to WADA through ADAMS.
+TUE's granted by the ISSF shall be reported to the Athlete's Member Federation, and to WADA through ADAMS. - An Athlete who is not included by the ISSF in its Registered Testing Pool and/or who does not participate in International-Events or Competitions must obtain a TUE from his/her National Anti-Doping Organization (or other body designated by his/her Member Federation or National Anti-Doping Organization) and shall promptly report any such granted TUE to the ISSF and WADA.
+Failure for a TUE granted at the national-level to meet the criteria established by the International Standard for TUEs may result in a review or appeal by ISSF or WADA in accordance with Article 13.4.